-Mark Erceg is executive vice president and chief financial officer of Tiffany & Co.
-In this position, he is responsible for tax, treasury, finance, audit, reporting, accounting, investor relations, information systems and indirect procurement.
+Mark Erceg is Executive Vice President and Chief Financial Officer of Tiffany & Co.
+In this position, he is responsible for tax, treasury, finance, audit, reporting, accounting, investor relations, information systems, indirect procurement, distribution, security and quality assurance.

 Mr. Erceg joined Tiffany & Co. in October 2016 bringing more than two decades of broad financial, international and consumer brands experience.
 Most recently, he was executive vice president and chief financial officer for Canadian Pacific Railway Limited.
 Prior, he was executive vice president and chief financial officer for Masonite International Corporation, a global buildings product company.
 Under Mr. Erceg’s leadership, Masonite became a publicly listed company on the New York Stock Exchange in September of 2013.
 Mr. Erceg also held various management positions of increasing responsibility in finance, strategy, general management and global investor relations during his 18 year tenure at The Procter & Gamble Company.